nebula-28/Python-Applications/README.md

 # Python-Applications

-This folder consists of applications built in Python/Mysql/BeautifulSoup/Apis/Pyqt5Designer
+This folder consists of applications built with Python/Mysql/BeautifulSoup/Apis/Pyqt5Designer